AlexandriaChemistry/BondPotentials/README.md

 + potentials.py is the code to compute potentials.

 Data for diatomic molecules were taken from [The Diatomic Molecular Spectroscopy Database](https://rios.mp.fhi.mpg.de).
+Please note though, that some errors were detected and some omissions were found that we have addressed in an additional file in the data directory.

 A manuscript about this the code and results from this repository, entitled *Quantitative Evaluation of Anharmonic Bond Potentials for Molecular Simulations*, by Paul J. van Maaren and David van der Spoel has been submitted for publication.